Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 Sometimes.
 Depending on the circumstances, investigators may attempt to recover deleted communications from phones, cloud backups, social media accounts, service providers, or other digital sources.

-Can Facebook, Instagram, or Snapchat Screenshots Be Used as Evidence in Ohio?
+Can Facebook, Instagram, Snapchat, or TikTok Screenshots Be Used as Evidence in Ohio?

-Absolutely.
-Prosecutors frequently rely on screenshots of Facebook messages, Instagram conversations, Snapchat communications, TikTok content, and other social media activity when investigating criminal allegations.
+Yes.
+Prosecutors may rely on screenshots of Facebook messages, Instagram conversations, Snapchat communications, TikTok content, and other social media activity when investigating criminal allegations.
+Questions about authenticity, account ownership, completeness, and context may still arise.

 Can Screenshots Help Prove a Criminal Accusation Is False?